cs-course-stu/CS3245-NUS-HW2/src/README.txt

 * inverted_index.py: The file contains the InvertedIndex class which helps to build, load and dump the inverted index.
 * search_index.py: The file contains the SearchEngine class which helps to search the result of the boolean expression query.
-* index.py: The file in this assignment using InvertedIndex to build index and dump to file.
+* index.py: The file in this assignment using InvertedIndex to build the index and dump to file.
 * search.py: The file in this assignment using SearchEngine to get the result of the boolean expression query.
-* README.txt: This file contains this sentence which give an overview of this assignment.
+* README.txt: This file contains this sentence which gives an overview of this assignment.

 == Statement of individual work ==